brahmwg/Bottlenecks_MDS_Capstone/mds_documentation/proposal.md

 ![Pipeline](img/pipeline.png)

 ## Stretch goals
 As previously mentioned, our primary efforts will be directed towards refining survival analysis modeling and developing two machine learning models.
 With these milestones accomplished, we are shifting our attention to stretch goals—additional objectives that may extend beyond the capstone period.
 Our stretch goals encompass the creation of an additional interactive dashboard; the purpose of this dashboard is to visualize the prediction rate of predators by herons and sea owls over time.
+This analysis will enable biologists to look into trends in predation and its correlation with salmon survival probability.
+To fulfill this objective, we will establish a foundational structure and develop a functional dashboard using Superset.

 Stretch goals are aimed at maximizing progress within the remaining time frame, without a strict commitment to completing the work by the end of the capstone period.
 Our objective is to deliver comprehensive documentation alongside the primary deliverables, ensuring that the work can be seamlessly transitioned to other professionals for further development after the capstone period.
+All completed work will be thoroughly documented and stored in a GitHub repository for easy access and future reference.

 ## Timeline
 - Week 1: Deliver SQL queries